 Living with a house full of kids often equals a house full of sporting equipment…most specifically balls.
-If your garage is anything like ours…this equipment is everywhere.
+If your garage is anything like ours, we have to keep it in tip-top shape at all time including regular floor and door repairs from this Website, as it is our main storage area.
 It is difficult to keep it organized.
 Often this leads to frustration when we are on the way out the door to practice because inevitably the required ball is no where to be found.

 Somewhere along the line we came up with this simple idea to help us resolve the issue.
 It is simple to create, relatively inexpensive, and utilizes an abstract corner of the garage that often goes unnoticed.